cryptohariseldon/Zilch-monorepo/README.md

 Here we provide an end to end example for how to write, prove, and verify a computation using Zilch.
 We will utilise the fib8 script in this example.
 For more examples, please see the Examples folder.
 <Coming Soon>

+In a different terminal window, start the local validator:
+`solana-test-validator`

 Step 1:

 Generate Proof and write to file: